zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/response-file/response-file.md

 ## **Task 1: Learn About the Response File**
 Oracle Zero Downtime Migration uses a response file to parse information relevant for your migration.
 The response file contains an important number of parameters that are user defined, which will guide ZDM throughout the database migration process.
 In this Lab, you will learn the fundamentals of ZDM response file and also the basic parameters that will be used during this specific migration.
+Please bear in mind that Oracle Zero Downtime Migration's Response File is extense and provides ample options for flexibility and each specific use case, hence, for the purposes of this workshop only the fundamental parameters will be covered.

 __Response File Parameters Required for this Migration__